wrboyce/ios-shortcuts/README.md

 available, copying it into your clipboard.
 The non-24h version will ask for your availability start/end times on import.

+## Glass of Water

+Nice and simple; logs 250ml water in Health.
+I mostly invoke this via Siri using my watch.

 ## Lumos / Nox

 Intended to be invoked by Siri, and mostly a bit of a joke, these shortcuts turn